lab1092/blender-manual_ja/manual/rigging/armatures/editing/bones.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit mode`
+   | Mode:     *Edit mode*
-   | Hotkey:   :kbd:`ctrl-lmb`
+   | Hotkey:   :kbd:`Ctrl-LMB`

-If at least one bone is selected, :kbd:`ctrl-lmb` -clicking adds a new bone.
+If at least one bone is selected, :kbd:`Ctrl-LMB` -clicking adds a new bone.

 About the new bone's tip:

-- after you :kbd:`ctrl-lmb` -clicked it becomes the active element in the armature,
+- after you :kbd:`Ctrl-LMB` -clicked it becomes the active element in the armature,
 - it appears to be right where you clicked, but...
 - ...(as in mesh editing) it will be on the plane parallel to the view and passing through the 3D cursor.